 With respect to the fossil fuel component, the producer or importer of the fossil fuel component.

 Specifics for Alternative Jet Fuel.
-For an alternative jet fuel or the alternative fuel portion of a blend with conventional jet fuel, the first fuel reporting entity is the producer or importer of the alternative jet fuel, which is delivered to a storage facility where fuel is stored before it is uploaded to an aircraft in California.
-Conventional jet fuel, including the conventional jet fuel portion of a blend, is not subject to the LCFS and must not be reported.
+For an alternative jet fuel or the alternative fuel portion of a blend with fossil jet fuel, the first fuel reporting entity is the producer or importer of the alternative jet fuel, which is delivered to a storage facility where fuel is stored before it is uploaded to an aircraft in California.
+Fossil jet fuel produced or imported before 2028, including the fossil jet fuel portion of a blend, is not subject to the LCFS and must not be reported.

 In the Case of Transfer of Fuel Ownership.
 An entity transferring ownership of fuel is the “transferor” and an entity acquiring ownership of fuel is the “recipient.”